kwchurch/RAG/README.md

 }'
 ```

-Here is a simple example of a chat with OpenAI
+Here is a simple example of a chat with OpenAI.
+This example refers
+to several files in this repository under src/OpenAI: <a href="src/OpenAI/chat.py">chat.py</a> and
+<a href-"src/OpenAI/sample_chats/">sample_chats/*.txt</a>.

 ```sh
 cd src/OpenAI